(UPDATED July 5, 2017)

 So it may not be legally allowed that "any analyst at any time can target anyone, any selector, anywhere", but they may have the technical capability to do so.
 In other words, wiretapping anyone is only possible when analysts (intentionally) circumvent the official procedures and safeguards.

-In that interpretation, Snowden apparently warned against the risk that individual analysts could misuse their power, although somewhat earlier in the interview he was speaking about the whole agency that "targets the communications of everyone" and ingests, filters, analyses and stores them.
+In this interpretation, Snowden apparently warned against the risk that individual analysts could misuse their power, which contradicts his claim earlier on in the interview, saying he that the whole agency "targets the communications of everyone" and then ingests, filters, analyses and stores them.

 Unified Targeting Tool

-Circumventing official procedures and legal authorities could be done by manipulating targeting instructions given through the Unified Targeting Tool (UTT), which is a webbased tool that is used to start the actual collection of data.
+Illegally intercepting American e-mails by circumventing official procedures could be conducted by manipulating targeting instructions given through the Unified Targeting Tool (UTT), which is a webbased tool that is used to start the actual collection of data.

-A rogue analyst could for example confirm that there's a FISA warrant, when there's no warrant present, or provide a fake foreigness indicator, so someone could be targeted under the authority of Executive Order 12333, which doesn't require the procedure of acquiring a FISA court approval.
+A rogue analyst could for example confirm that there's a FISA warrant, when there's not, or provide a fake foreigness indicator, so someone could be targeted under the authority of Executive Order 12333, which doesn't require the procedure of acquiring a FISA court approval.

 A rare screenshot of the Unified Targeting Tool (UTT), which shows some of the